-When Mick Jagger, long-time rock-and-roller and front man for The Rolling Stones, was told his girlfriend, L’Wren Scott, committed suicide in March of 2014, his doctor diagnosed him with Acute Stress Disorder (ASD).
-Jagger’s extreme mental reaction to news of the death caused him to have nightmares and flashbacks.
+When Mick Jagger, long-time rock-and-roller and frontman for The Rolling Stones, was told that his girlfriend L’Wren Scott committed suicide in March of 2014, his doctor diagnosed him with Acute Stress Disorder (ASD).
+Jagger’s extreme mental reaction to the news of the death caused him to have nightmares and flashbacks.
 He was advised not to perform for a minimum of 30 days while he dealt with the condition.

-Between six and 33 percent of the people who experience a traumatic event develop ASD, according to the U.S. Department of Veteran’s Affairs (https://www.ptsd.va.gov/public/problems/acute-stress-disorder.asp).
+Between six and 33 percent of the people who experience a traumatic event develop ASD, according to the U.S. Department of Veteran’s Affairs.

-ASD (DSM-5)* is caused by trauma and can occur within the first month following the event.
+Acute Stress Disorder (DSM-5)* is caused by trauma and can occur within the first month following the event.
 It is a psychological condition that causes a strong emotional response within the individual.
-People with ASD experience psychological/mental shock, severe anxiety and other symptoms.
+People with ASD experience psychological/mental shock, severe anxiety, and other symptoms.
 While many symptoms of ASD overlap with those of Post-Traumatic Stress Disorder (PTSD), one of the differences is that a PTSD diagnosis can’t be given until symptoms have lasted for at least one month.

 The physiological response behind ASD is called the acute stress response.
 When something fearful or threatening is perceived, people have an automatic response that is to either confront or flee the threat—this is where the term “fight-or-flight response” comes from.
 The response is almost instantly accompanied by a spike in heart rate, blood pressure, breathing and metabolism, as well as feeling sweaty and muscles tensing up.
 In fact, when people experience a trauma, they may continue to feel like there are constant threats in their environment due to perceived danger—intrusive memories, dreams—and experience the acute stress response more frequently.